juliarscat/Ecommerce/readme.txt

-Modules and other files for Prestashop
+Modules and other files for eshops